 - Will you oversee the actual construction, or do you use a project manager?

 - Do you have a standard contract I can read?

 - How do you handle dispute resolution should one come up.

 If you eliminate any of the three builders after the interview, go back to the next one on your original list.
-When you have three, you feel you can work with, ask each to submit an estimate.
+When you have three you can work with, ask each to submit an estimate.
 While you are waiting, check the references.

 Questions for the Contractor’s References

-Before making a decision, you want to call the references that the builder gave you.
+Before deciding, you want to call the references that the builder gave you.
 Here is a suggested list of questions you should ask.